daniaokuye/winnerineast.github.io/README.md

 - [Ant Design Pro](https://github.com/winnerineast/ant-design-pro):An out-of-box UI solution for enterprise applications as a React boilerplate.
 - [Blur Admin](https://github.com/winnerineast/blur-admin):Customizable admin panel framework made with ❤️ by Akveo team.
 Follow us on Twitter to get latest news about this template first!
 - [captum](https://github.com/winnerineast/captum):Captum is a model interpretability and understanding library for PyTorch.
 Captum means comprehension in latin and contains general purpose implementations of integrated gradients, saliency maps, smoothgrad, vargrad and others for PyTorch models.
 It has quick integration for models built with domain-specific libraries such as torchvision, torchtext, and others.
+- [dash](https://github.com/winnerineast/dash):Dash is a Python framework for building analytical web applications.
+No JavaScript required.
 - [Data Visualisation Libraries](https://github.com/winnerineast/Data-Visualisation-libraries):Don’t simply show data, tell a story with it!
 - [facets](https://github.com/winnerineast/facets):The facets project contains two visualizations for understanding and analyzing machine learning datasets: Facets Overview and Facets Dive.
 - [FactorGraph](https://github.com/winnerineast/FactorGraphs):Animating factor graphs using manim, networkx and manimnx.
+- [filament](https://github.com/winnerineast/filament):Filament is a real-time physically based rendering engine for Android, iOS, Linux, macOS, Windows, and WebGL.
+It is designed to be as small as possible and as efficient as possible on Android.
 - [gentelella](https://github.com/winnerineast/gentelella): Free Bootstrap 3 Admin Template.
 - [guns](https://github.com/winnerineast/Guns): Admin template based on Spring Boot 2.
 - [iview admin](https://github.com/winnerineast/iview-admin): it's a Vue.JS admin system template based on iView.